seanm3g/DungeonFighter-v2/Documentation/OVERVIEW.md

 The game features an intelligent delay system that optimizes the user experience by only applying delays when text is actually being displayed to the player.
 This system provides the best of both worlds: fast background calculations for full narrative mode and appropriate pacing for action-by-action display.

 ### How It Works
-- **Text Display Detection**: The system tracks whether action messages are actually displayed to the player based on the narrative balance setting.
+- **Text Display Detection**: The system tracks whether action messages are actually displayed to the player based on the narrative balance setting
-- **Conditional Delays**: Delays are only applied when `EnableTextDisplayDelays` is enabled AND text is being displayed.
+- **Conditional Delays**: Delays are only applied when `EnableTextDisplayDelays` is enabled AND text is being displayed
-- **Action-Length Matching**: When delays are applied, they match the length of the action being performed (e.g., a 2.0 length action gets a longer delay than a 0.5 length action).
+- **Action-Length Matching**: When delays are applied, they match the length of the action being performed (e.g., a 2.0 length action gets a longer delay than a 0.5 length action)
-- **Speed Adjustment**: Delays respect the `CombatSpeed` setting, allowing players to adjust the pace of combat.
+- **Speed Adjustment**: Delays respect the `CombatSpeed` setting, allowing players to adjust the pace of combat

 ### Benefits
-- **Fast Full Narrative Mode**: When using full narrative mode (NarrativeBalance = 1.0), calculations happen quickly in the background without unnecessary delays.
+- **Fast Full Narrative Mode**: When using full narrative mode (NarrativeBalance = 1.0), calculations happen quickly in the background without unnecessary delays
-- **Appropriate Action Pacing**: When displaying actions individually (NarrativeBalance = 0.0), delays match action length for natural-feeling combat flow.
+- **Appropriate Action Pacing**: When displaying actions individually (NarrativeBalance = 0.0), delays match action length for natural-feeling combat flow
-- **Configurable**: Players can disable delays entirely for maximum speed or adjust combat speed to their preference.
+- **Configurable**: Players can disable delays entirely for maximum speed or adjust combat speed to their preference
-- **Consistent**: All combat participants (player, enemies, environment) use the same delay system.
+- **Consistent**: All combat participants (player, enemies, environment) use the same delay system

 ### Settings
 - **EnableTextDisplayDelays**: Controls whether delays are applied when text is displayed (default: true)
 - **CombatSpeed**: Multiplier for combat timing (0.5 = slow, 2.0 = fast, default: 1.0)
+- **NarrativeBalance**: Controls the balance between narrative and informational display (0.0 = action-by-action, 1.0 = full narrative)

 ### Example Behavior
 - **Full Narrative Mode**: Combat resolves quickly, then a poetic summary is displayed
 - **Action-by-Action Mode**: Each action displays with a delay proportional to its length
 - **Disabled Delays**: All combat happens at maximum speed regardless of narrative mode

-This system ensures that the game feels responsive and engaging regardless of the player's preferred narrative style.
+This system ensures that the game feels responsive and engaging regardless of the player's preferred narrative style while maintaining optimal performance.

 ---

-*This file will be updated as new features and layers are added.*
+*This overview will be updated as new features and systems are added to the project.*